-Natalie V. Kolos is a litigator in McCarthy Tétrault LLP’s Toronto Litigation Group and a member of the firm’s White Collar and Investigations Group.
-She maintains a general trial and appellate litigation practice, with a focus on commercial disputes, professional liability, white collar defence and investigations, and criminal and constitutional law.
+Natalie V. Kolos is an associate in McCarthy Tétrault LLP’s Toronto Litigation Group and a member of the firm’s White Collar and Investigations and Securities Litigation groups.
+She maintains a general trial and appellate litigation practice, with a focus on white collar defence and investigations, securities litigation, criminal and constitutional law, professional liability, and commercial disputes.
+Her experience includes:

 Before law school, Natalie obtained a BA (with High Distinction) in Political Science and an Honours BA in Law from Carleton University.

-- R. v.
-Hagras, 2021 ONSC 6993 – conviction quashed on summary conviction appeal for ineffective assistance of counsel at trial
+- v.
+Hagras, 2021 ONSC 6993; (unreported decision on stay – 2023) – conviction quashed on summary conviction appeal for ineffective assistance of counsel at trial; stay of proceedings ordered

-- R. v.
+- v.
 MacMillan, 2021 ONSC 5014; R. v.
-MacMillan, 2021 ONSC 7498 – exclusion of statements at the border under the Charterfor violation of right to counsel; acquittal on importing charge
+MacMillan, 2021 ONSC 7498 – exclusion of statements at the border under the Charter for violation of right to counsel; acquittal on importing charge

 - Christine DeJong Medicine Corporation v.
 DBDC Spadina Inc., 2019 SCC 30 – adoption of clarification by intervener limiting the scope of when corporations are liable for civil wrongdoing of directors and officers